If you are new to the ketogenic diet, you might experience headache, brain fog or might find it hard to concentrate.

 Sometimes I found myself eating sugary foods without even realizing that I was hooked.

 Then, when I finally made the decision to lead a healthier lifestyle and adopt the ketogenic way of eating, I learned the hard way that sugar withdrawal was real.
+My energy level dropped and I was worried.

 I experienced all the nasty symptoms that one would go through when their body is no longer burning sugar for energy.
 It sucked, but it was a temporary phase that I quickly overcame.